 Donated materials and use of facilities are recognized at fair value as contributions when an unconditional commitment is received from the donor.
 The related expense is recognized as the item is used.
 Contributions of services are recognized when services received (a) create or enhance nonfinancial assets or (b) require specialized skills, are provided by individuals possessing those skills, and would typically need to be purchased if not provided by donation.
 A substantial number of volunteers donate significant amounts of their time to assist the Organization with the food distribution program.
-For the year ended September 30, 2022, volunteers donated approximately 38,400 hours of their services.
-TAFB received additional volunteer services from the National Guard funded through the Texas Division of Emergency Management.
+For the year ended September 30, 2023, volunteers donated approximately 78,345 hours of their services.
 No amount has been recorded in the financial statements because the donated services did not meet the criteria for recognition under generally accepted accounting principles.